 The standard Amibroker trade list offers a handful of useful metrics such as signal date, % profit and position size etc.

-However, it’s possible to include much more with use of the high-level CBT.
+However, it’s possible to create many more metrics with use of the high-level CBT.
 For example, you could include in-trade metrics such as correlation, volatility or edge ratio.
-This way you can gain greater insight into the performance of individual trades.
+The edge ratio measures how edge of a trading signal evolves over time.
+With more metrics you can gain greater insight into the performance of individual trades.

 2. Add custom portfolio (aggregate) metrics to the standard AmiBroker backtest report

-Almost anything you can think of can be calculated and then shown in the Amibroker backtest report, giving further insight into your portfolio results.
+Almost anything you can think of can be calculated and then shown in the Amibroker backtest report.
+Once again, this gives further insight into your backtesting and analysis.